drmaruyama/ermod-openacc/README.md

 ## Requirements
 - NVIDIA HPC SDK (https://developer.nvidia.com/hpc-sdk)
-- BLAS & LAPACK library (BLAS and LAPACK, OpenBLAS, MKL etc) for erdst

 ## Typical Installation
 This package is built with autotools.
 To compile the program,
 1. cd erdst (or cd slvfe)
-(2. aclocal)
-3. autoreconf -fiv
+2. autoreconf -fiv
-(4. automake (or automake --add-missing))
-5. configure the package with "configure" (see below)
+3. configure the package with "configure" (see below)
-6. then compile the package with "make"
+4. then compile the package with "make"

 ## Configuration
 ### erdst